nehaljwani/team.exiv2.org/book/IMaEA.md

 I didn't like Google's buildbot.

 I used Jenkins for several years before deciding that it was not working well for me.
-Please understand that I have not criticism of Jenkins itself, my unhappiness was caused by my complicated Cygwin bash script.
-That script has to invoke cmd.exe to build Visual Studio, then return to bash to run the test scripts.
+Please understand that I have no criticism of Jenkins, my unhappiness was caused by my complicated Cygwin bash script.
+That script has to invoke cmd.exe to build Visual Studio, then launch bash to run the test scripts.

+I am glad to say that in Exiv2 v0.27.3, I studied the test environment and documented how to execute the bash scripts from cmd.exe on Windows.
+The 0.27-maintenance branch now has python code which makes it possible to remove bash from the test.
+So much of my unhappiness with Jenkins involved running the test suite and perhaps it's easier to configure Jenkins.

+However, as GitHub provides good CI support, we don't need Jenkins.

 [TOC](#TOC)
 <div id="13-13"/>